GannettDigital/simulato/docs/_pages/walk-through.md

 Likewise because there are no elements, our model does not have any state to display, so there are no values (this is why our state in the entry component is blank).

-Finally let's explore the actions below:
+Finally let's explore the actions below, include the following in your actions of 'navigate-to-test-site.js':

     return {
       NAVIGATE_TO_TEST_SITE: {